 Getting to know someone does not occur in a single sweep of events.
 It unfolds in stages over a long period of time.
 All couples experience seven stages of intimacy during which they get acquainted with the various complex layers of the other’s personality.
 Learn the stages of emotional intimacy that couples generally experience on their way to a full union.
 (Estimated reading time: 5 minutes)

 “Physical intimacy isn’t and can never be an effective substitute for emotional intimacy.”— John Green

-What most people want more than anything in the world is to be loved.
-What this means is that they want to be seen, heard, and understood.
-This is the basis of their burning desire to connect.
+What people want more than anything in the world is to be loved.
+They want to be seen, heard, and understood.
+This is the basis of our burning desire to connect.

-Like a bee buzzing from one plant to another, singles are hoping to find their match through this speedy evaluation process—after all, it is a numbers game.
+Like a bee buzzing from one plant to another, singles hope to find their match through this speedy evaluation process.
 In this way, they miss out on the depth, magic, and beauty that comes from moving at a slower pace and focusing on that one special person.

 Brown captures that essence of emotional intimacy perfectly in her definition of connection: